Festus Ezeli: Golden State Warriors (2012–2016)

 Ezeli was selected by the Golden State Warriors with the 30th overall pick in the 2012 NBA draft.
-On July 6, he signed his rookie scale contract with the Warriors.
+On July 6, 2012, he signed his rookie scale contract with the Warriors.
 As a rookie in 2012–13, Ezeli started many games for the Warriors in place of injured center Andrew Bogut.
-On January 19, 2013, Ezeli had a season-best game with 13 points and 8 rebounds in 116–112 win over the New Orleans Hornets.
+On January 19, 2013, Ezeli had a season-best game with 13 points and eight rebounds in 116–112 victory over the New Orleans Hornets.

 In June 2013, Ezeli was ruled out for six to nine months after undergoing surgery on his right knee.
-He subsequently missed the entire 2013–14 season, returning to action for the Warriors in the team's 2014–15 season opener.
-On December 22, 2014, he scored a then-career-high 15 points in a 128–108 win over the Sacramento Kings.
-The following day, he sprained his left ankle in a loss to the Los Angeles Lakers and was confined to a moon boot.
-The injury kept him out all of January, when on January 28, he was assigned to the Santa Cruz Warriors of the NBA Development League for rehabilitation.
+Ezeli subsequently missed the entire 2013–14 season.

+Ezeli returned to action for the Warriors in the team's 2014–15 season opener.
+On December 22, 2014, he scored a then-career-high 15 points in a 128–108 victory over the Sacramento Kings.
+The following day, Ezeli sprained his left ankle in a loss to the Los Angeles Lakers and was confined to a moon boot.
+The injury kept him out all of January, when on January 28, 2015, Ezeli was assigned to the Santa Cruz Warriors of the NBA Development League for rehabilitation.
 On February 2, he was recalled by Golden State after successfully competing in two D-League games.
-The following day, he made his return for Golden State, playing eight minutes of action in a win over the Sacramento Kings.
-In the 2015 NBA playoffs, Ezeli logged key minutes as the first big man off Golden State's bench, often filling in for the foul-prone Andrew Bogut.
-The Warriors, with the help of Ezeli, advanced deep into the postseason to win the Western Conference Finals against James Harden and the Houston Rockets in a 4–1 series.
+The following day, Ezeli made his return for Golden State, playing eight minutes of action in a 121–96 victory over the Kings.
+In the 2015 NBA playoffs, Ezeli logged key minutes as the first big man off the bench, often filling in for the foul-prone Andrew Bogut.
+The Warriors, with the help of Ezeli, advanced deep into the postseason to win the Western Conference Finals against James Harden and the Houston Rockets in five games.
 Ezeli won his first NBA championship after the Warriors defeated the Cleveland Cavaliers in the 2015 NBA Finals in six games.

 On August 1, 2015, Ezeli played for Team Africa at the 2015 NBA Africa exhibition game.

-On November 6, 2015, Ezeli scored a career-high 16 points as a starter in a 119–104 win over the Denver Nuggets.
+On November 6, he scored a career-high 16 points as a starter in a 119–104 victory over the Denver Nuggets.
 The Warriors' NBA-record start ended after 24 wins when they lost to the Milwaukee Bucks 108–95 on December 12.
-On February 8, 2016, he underwent successful arthroscopic surgery to clean out debris from his left knee and was subsequently ruled out for six weeks.
-He returned to action on April 3 against the Portland Trail Blazers after missing 31 games.
+On February 8, 2016, Ezeli underwent successful arthroscopic surgery to clean out debris from his left knee and was subsequently ruled out for six weeks.
+Ezeli returned to action on April 3 against the Portland Trail Blazers after missing 31 games.
 Ezeli helped the Warriors win an NBA record 73 games to eclipse the 72 wins set by the 1995–96 Chicago Bulls.
 The Warriors made it to the 2016 NBA Finals after overcoming a 3–1 deficit against the Oklahoma City Thunder, winning the Western Conference Finals in seven games.
+However, the Warriors lost to the Cavaliers in seven games despite a 3–1 lead.